jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 And if order to do that, regular people need to click a new philosophy.
 Once we install a new way of thinking, we'll bee able to "look up" again see ourselves as the player gods of our civilization.

-<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/PertinentObviousArrowcrab' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>
+<div style='position:relative; padding-bottom:calc(36.25% + 44px)'><iframe src='https://gfycat.com/ifr/PertinentObviousArrowcrab' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-<a href="https://gfycat.com/ifr/PertinentObviousArrowcrab" target="_blank" class="button small">Reader</a>

 _This video displays how the game of politics is played.
 Player gods always have a list of different technologies, cultures, and policies to choose from.
 Only when Main Street holds the levers of power can we pick the best ones for ourselves.
-Credit: [Civilization 6](https://www.youtube.com/watch?v=yKUFvo3_FYQ)_
+Credit: [Civilization 6](https://www.youtube.com/watch?v=yKUFvo3_FYQ)._ [Reader Mode.](https://gfycat.com/ifr/PertinentObviousArrowcrab)

 ## Good Politics Is a Moving Target Because You're the One Who's Moving